High Lipoprotein(a): Causes, Risks, and Treatment Options

 Management and Treatment of Lipoprotein(a)

 With that said, individuals with high Lp(a) are at the highest risk, and hence, I recommend lowering LDL cholesterol to below 40 mg/dL.
 This is in line with the current European Atherosclerotic Society Guidelines and the American Heart Association and American College of Cardiology guidelines on treating those in the highest risk categories.
+I also recommend daily aspirin, see below.

+While niacin may lower Lp(a) levels slightly, it causes more harm than good and is not recommended.
 Unfortunately, niacin has only shown a very modest decrease and is very difficult to take due to severe side effects, liver toxicity, and it has been shown to make your HDL more atherogenic.
-Niacin has not reduced cardiovascular outcomes (heart attacks, strokes, death rates) in multiple major trials. (https://pubmed.ncbi.nlm.nih.gov/34134520/ , https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6481429/ , https://pubmed.ncbi.nlm.nih.gov/22085343/, https://pubmed.ncbi.nlm.nih.gov/25014686/, https://www.sciencedirect.com/science/article/pii/S0735109722055942, )
+Niacin has not reduced cardiovascular outcomes (heart attacks, strokes, death rates) in multiple major trials. (https://pubmed.ncbi.nlm.nih.gov/34134520/ , https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6481429/ , https://pubmed.ncbi.nlm.nih.gov/22085343/, https://pubmed.ncbi.nlm.nih.gov/25014686/, https://www.sciencedirect.com/science/article/pii/S0735109722055942)

 Statins, such as Crestor (rosuvastatin), have been shown to modestly reduce Lp(a) levels, but in other studies, has actually shown to increase Lp(a) by 10%, but still reduced CVD by 28%.
-In a study published in the Journal of Clinical Lipidology, treatment with rosuvastatin was associated with a 20% reduction in Lp(a) levels over 12 weeks in individuals with high Lp(a) levels (1).
+In a study published in the Journal of Clinical Lipidology, treatment with rosuvastatin was associated with a 20% reduction in Lp(a) levels over 12 weeks in individuals with high Lp(a) levels.
 However, the magnitude of the reduction varied widely among individuals. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8436116/ , https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3946056/

 Ezetimibe (Zetia) is another medication that has been shown to modestly lower Lp(a) levels.
 In a study published in the Journal of Lipid Research, treatment with ezetimibe was associated with a 9% reduction in Lp(a) levels over 12 weeks in individuals with high Lp(a) levels (2). https://jamanetwork.com/journals/jama/fullarticle/184063